 How to get to the Valley of Colors

-The Valley of Colors is actually located along Halsema Highway in La Trinidad, Benguet.
-It’s a few kilometers away from Baguio City and travel time from Manila to Benguet is estimated from 4-5 hours depending on departure time.
+The Valley of Colors is located along Halsema Highway in La Trinidad, Benguet.
+Most people think it’s located in Baguio City, but it’s actually a few kilometers away from the city.
+Travel time from Manila to Benguet is estimated from 4-5 hours depending on departure time.
 The following are the options on how to go to La Trinidad Benguet from Baguio City:

 - Private Car –Waze up Valley of Colors Baguio as the location you’re heading to.
 The welcome arch of La Trinidad is the landmark that you are near.
 After a few meters, the colorful houses will be at your right side.
 Travel time is more or less 30 minutes